ryouchinsa/ryouchinsa.github.io/view/README.md

 Thank you.

 # Trackpad gestures
-Slide two fingers to move the image.

-Double-tap with two fingers for smart zoom.

-Pinch with two fingers to zoom in/out.

-Swipe left or right with three fingers to change the image.

 System Preferences > Trackpad > More Gestures tab.

-For "Swipe between pages", select "Swipe with two or three fingers" or "Swipe with three fingers".
+- For "Swipe between pages", select "Swipe with two or three fingers" or "Swipe with three fingers".

-For "Swipe between full-screen apps", select "Swipe left or right with four fingers".
+- For "Swipe between full-screen apps", select "Swipe left or right with four fingers".

+Zoom in/out.
+- Double-tap with two fingers for smart zoom.
+- Pinch with two fingers to zoom in/out.

+Move the image.
+- Slide two fingers to move the image.

+Change the image.
+- Swipe left or right with three fingers to change the image.

 # Magic Mouse gestures
 Slide a finger to move the image.